FugiTech/txoffer/README.md

 `kill $(cat twistd.pid)`

 You need to configure txoffer.yaml first before using.
-I'll explain the most vague one in the readme.

-watch_directory
-The path where txoffer will check for packlist.
-Example :

-watch_directory: /your/directory

-For more information about the rest config, please refer to txoffer.yaml file.